Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 Python 3.6.9
 ```

-A dedicated python virtual env needs to be set up, using the following commands:
+A dedicated python virtual env then needs to be set up, using the following commands:

 ```shell
 # Create a virtual env at ./venv